-Lastly, the field marketing campaign ROI is easily measurable through the reporting software based on location, store, mall, or brand awareness.
+Lastly, the marketing campaign ROI is easily measurable through the reporting software based on location, store, mall, or brand awareness.
 These reports can later be viewed, and you or your product managers can gauge your field marketing teams’ performance.

 Planning A Successful Field Marketing Campaign